lockwood-ethan/Android-Vacation-Planner-App/README.md

 ``Title and purpose of application:``

 The application title is "Vacation Application".
-The purpose of the application is help plan vacations by setting dates, adding planned excursions and setting a date for them, sharing the vacation details through multiple communication apps, and setting notifications for star and end dates.
+The purpose of the application is to help plan vacations by setting dates, adding planned excursions and setting a date for them, sharing the vacation details through multiple communication apps, and setting notifications for start and end dates.

 ``Directions for how to operate the application and reach all the rubric aspects:``